-Comment: the notifications for 2016-2017 are just over half the long term average, but are rapidly rising over the last two weeks.
+Comment: the notifications for 2016-2017 are around two thirds of the long term average and are rapidly rising.
+For December, notifications of Ross River virus are close to the average.

 It should also be noted that notifications are for NSW residents and that infection may have been acquired elsewhere.